 But for many, college is just too expensive.
 Sadly, not every high school graduate can afford the high tuition of a college education.
 Those who risk applying for loans become too indebted in the system that even after getting their degrees, they still worry about the cost of their college education.

 Many try to juggle a part-time job with their studies, and while some manage to do it, others fail in balancing them well.
 This is why there are many drop-outs, and some students even choose to not go to college at all.
 It’s a shame since so many bright students deserve to go to college yet their financial situation doesn’t allow them.

 The problem, however, is that there are thousands trying to get one, so how can they be chosen out of the thousands?
 No one claims it to be easy, but they can try.

 Getting good grades isn’t the only way to see if they’re a model student.
 They can also do it by participating well in school.
 Joining contests, academic and non-academic ones, can show how well-rounded they are.

 It’s vital that they know their strengths so they’ll also know which school will offer the best chances for a scholarship.
 Some universities have talent tests in which one can get in just by proving their talents alone.

 It’s never about settling for less.
-Most of the prolific colleges are those with high tuition fees, but universities subsidized by the government can offer college education for a really affordable tuition, and sometimes, for free.
+Most of the prolific colleges are those with high tuition fees, but universities subsidized by the government can offer a college education for really affordable tuition, and sometimes, for free.
 So basically, a student is possible to be a state scholar.

-- Be a leader.
 Those people who’ll review scholarship applications don’t only look at how smart the student is, but also how capable they can be.
 Be part of an organization, and if they can, try to be one of the leaders.
 If they want to, they can always find in themselves the qualities of a good leader.

-It’s not just schools who give away scholarships.
-There are also private companies who offer to send students to college.
-There maybe a corresponding payment such as a contract that they’ll work for them after college for a couple of years.
+It’s not just schools that give away scholarships.
+There are also private companies that offer to send students to college.
+There may be a corresponding payment such as a contract that they’ll work for them after college for a couple of years.
 But if it’s the only way they can have a degree, why not?

 Universities won’t easily give away scholarships.
 So as a student, they have to do their part and prove that they deserve to be sent to college.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.